mbartosch/HousePowerBMSRE/README.md

 ## Part 1: OpenSource cell module replacement firmware

+**NOTE on chip types (ATTiny45V vs ATTiny85V):** After initial successful testing with an ATTiny85 it became apparent that using software serial on the ATTiny45 is not possible for some reason.
+The firmware locks up when printing on the serial console.
+This means that DEBUG mode is not available on the ATTiny45.
+To calibrate the module use the "bit blinking" calibration mode instead.

 ### Compilation and deployment

 The source code can be built with [PlatformIO](https://platformio.org/).